osgioia/challenge-Iskaypet/lambda/README.md

-Replace main.go and run script.sh.
+Replace main.go in the root folder and run script.sh.